serai-dex/serai/docs/integrations/Instructions.md

 appropriate amount of coins, and transferring them to `target`, calling it with the attached data.

-If the transaction fails, funds are scheduled to be returned to `origin`.
+If the instruction fails, funds are scheduled to be returned to `origin`.

 ### Out Instructions